Azure/bicep-registry-modules/avm/res/databricks/workspace/README.md

 - Required: Yes
 - Type: string

-### Parameter: `customerManagedKeyManagedDisk.autoRotationDisabled`
+### Parameter: `customerManagedKeyManagedDisk.autoRotationEnabled`

-If configured, instead of auto-rotating to the latest key version, the latest key version at the time of the deployment is used.
+Enable or disable auto-rotating to the latest key version.
+Default is `true`.
+If set to `false`, the latest key version at the time of the deployment is used.

 - Required: No
 - Type: bool

 ### Parameter: `customerManagedKeyManagedDisk.keyVersion`

 The version of the customer managed key to reference for encryption.
-If not provided, using version as per 'autoRotationDisabled' setting.
+If not provided, using version as per 'autoRotationEnabled' setting.

 - Required: No
 - Type: string